JeremyYu-cn/webhookServer/README.md

 ![alt text](/doc/images/Cache%20Breakdown.png)

+### Execution Queue

+In this project, the request that takes the longest should be the operation to execute the webhook.
+To address the challenge of high concurrency, the program uses a `work thread` to execute webhook projects asynchronously, as follows:

+- When the user requests to initiate the execution of webhook requests, the program will query all the request urls, the program will create a `requestId` to return to the user, and create a `work thread` to initiate all the requests.
+When all requests have been executed, the 'work thread' updates the results to the cache/database.

+- The user queries the execution result through the `requestID` returned by the program.
+The use of background execution can reduce the problem of insufficient bandwidth caused by too many requests at the same time and improve QPS.

+- Similary, we can use Message Queue to do the same things.

 ### Lock

 In order to prevent the user from repeatedly requesting the API over a period of time, the program uses the cache to add a request lock, which is used as follows: